 Located near Bennu’s equator, site Osprey is set in a small crater with a 33 ft (10 m) radius.
-Various areas within the crater are being evaluated for sample collection–one east of the crater’s center and one west of the crater’s center.
-These sampling areas have a 16 ft (5 m) radius.
+Osprey was selected as the backup sample collection site over sites Sandpiper and Kingfisher because it has fewer hazards, it’s easier to navigate the spacecraft in and out of, and it appears to contain relatively more fine-grained material.
+Osprey's sampling region has a 16 ft (5 m) radius.
 Given Osprey’s geographical position on Bennu’s equatorial bulge, it is possible that the region contains material from both the northern and southern hemispheres.
-The diversity of rock types in Osprey’s surrounding area suggests that the regolith within Osprey may also be diverse.
 Osprey has the strongest spectral signature for carbon-rich material among the four sites.
-It also ranks second for the highest albedo and color variation among the candidate sites.
 A large, dark (low albedo) patch of material in the center of the site is of high scientific interest for the mission team.

 Reconnaissance A Imagery